Expert Tips For Traveling To Europe For More Fun, Less Stress

 • When using ATMs, choose the local currency conversion rate – not the dollar conversion rate – to get a more favorable exchange rate.

-• Some avid travelers open a separate checking account (with an ATM card) at their local bank to use expressly for traveling.
+• Some travelers open a separate checking account (with an ATM card) at their local bank to use expressly for traveling.
 The account is funded with the amount set aside just for traveling.
-Doing so limits loss exposure should the ATM card to the primary bank account be lost or stolen.
-For example, say you have $10,000+ in your regular checking account.
-You could lose all that money if your ATM card is lost or stolen and someone gains access to your funds.
-If you have a separate checking account with $3,000 for traveling, that would be the sum you could lose.
+Doing so limits the loss exposure should the ATM card be lost or stolen from the primary bank account.

 > Understand the VAT (Value-Added-Tax)